shahroozsabet/EventDrivernMicroservices/README.md

   and enter your github password and url on bootstrap.yml file of config-server
 - Then run mvn install -DskipTests command
 - Then run docker-compose up command in docker-compose folder
-- Check elastic-query-service, where we changed response model and add assembler package to enable hateoas, then updated service component to use hateoas enabled assembler to be able to add hateoas links to response
+- Check elastic-query-service, where we added first used uri for api versioning and then used content negotiation and leave it as the versioning of our service.
+Check it in controller class.